-Dispersion Modeling is often a requirement for attaining Environment Compliance Approvals (previously Certificates of Approval) and Air Permits.
-LEHDER offers extensive modeling expertise across a wide variety of sectors including petroleum and petrochemical, steel manufacturing, glass manufacturing and chemical industries.
+Dispersion Modeling is often a requirement for attaining Environmental Compliance Approvals and Air Permits.
+LEHDER offers extensive modeling expertise across a wide variety of sectors including petroleum and petrochemical, bio-industrial, steel manufacturing, glass manufacturing and chemical industries.

 Dispersion Modeling Services Offered

 In addition to dispersion modeling for approval applications, pro-active self-assessment is an area where LEHDER excels, allowing clients to identify potential problems before they arise and to employ effective solution development.
 This often includes assisting industrial facilities in planning for shutdown and start up situations using a variety of modeling techniques.
 When unexpected events do occur, LEHDER provides post-event modeling including development of local meteorological data.

 LEHDER employs the use of AERMOD to conduct detailed odour modeling studies and solution development.
 These modeling projects involve extensive modeling and data processing to evaluate the frequency of odour impact at sensitive receptors.
 Assisting facilities in addressing local odour concerns can be very rewarding by improving industry relationships with local residents.

 Computer dispersion models are a relatively inexpensive and expedient means of providing air quality information.
 For example, models can be used to predict the future concentration of a particular pollutant after the implementation of a new pollution control program.

 The results of the modeling are then used to estimate the effectiveness of the control program and whether it is worth the cost of implementation.
 Due to their ability to evaluate a variety of options for managing air quality, dispersion models are an important planning tool.